 Thanksgiving is a stressful time of the year.
-With the out of town guests, prepare a big feast, and getting ready for the holidays, it’s important to find ways to save time.
-In this post, I’m going to share 14 Thanksgiving tips you can use to save you time this Thanksgiving.
+With the out of town guests, prepare a big feast, and getting ready for the holidays, it’s important to manage your time.
+In this post, I’m going to show you how to manage time this Thanksgiving.

 These Thanksgiving tips will help you stay organized and help you get everything you need to get done this Thanksgiving.
 I created a free Thanksgiving tips cheat sheet to help you get through Thanksgiving this year you can download below.